 Certificate of Occupancy or Home Occupation Permit from Department of Buildings

 - Home Occupation Permit

-A Certificate of Occupancy is used for commercial buildings and a Home Occupation Permit is used for residential buildings.
+A Certificate of Occupancy is used for commercial buildings.
+A Home Occupation Permit is used for residential buildings.

 Certificate of Occupancy (C of O)

-A Certificate of Occupancy (“C of O”) is required if your business will rent office space or owns a commercial building in DC.
+A Certificate of Occupancy (“C of O”) is required if your business will rent office/retail space or owns a commercial building in DC.

 If you’re renting office space, it’s likely that the building’s Certificate of Occupancy will cover your business activities.
 You’ll need to get the C of O Number in order to enter it on your Basic Business License Application, which we’ll discuss in the next lesson.
 The property manager should have that information.